arao761/OpticalFlow3d/README.md

 Being able to efficiently calculate the displacements between two imaging volumes will allow us to query the dynamics captured in the images.
 This would include 3D biological samples and 3D force micrsocopy.
 However, a CPU based implementation would be too time consuming.
-Thus, this repository was created to address this problem by providing GPU accelerated implementation of various optical flow algorithms.
+Thus, this repository was created to address this problem by providing PyTorch GPU accelerated implementation of various optical flow algorithms.
 Speed is key here, and tricks such as separable convolutions are used.

 Currently, two optical flow methods are implemented: